Support the Fife And Drum Corps

-Thanks to a generous donation from James Greisinger, we have established a Fife and Drum Corps that will begin interpretation and performances in 2023!
-However, we are still seeking donations for the Corps’ crucial and sustaining endowment.
+Thanks to a generous donation from James Greisinger, in 2023 Heritage Hill established a Fife and Drum Corps.
+This crucial part of our living history program will perform daily interpretation, at special events, and in the community.
+We are still seeking donations for the Corps’ crucial and sustaining endowment.

 Fifes & Drums